-- 1. Open the rear rack door on the unit you are servicing. - 2.
-Identify the system unit you are servicing in the rack. - 3.
-Disconnect all power cords from the unit that you are servicing.
+- 1. For a rack-mounted system, open the back rack door on the unit you are servicing and identify the system unit you are servicing in the rack. - 2.
+For both a rack-mounted system and a stand-alone system, disconnect all power cords from the unit you are servicing.
 This system might be equipped with two power supplies.
-Before continuing with any remove and replace procedures that require the power to be off, ensure that both power sources to the system have been completely disconnected.
+Before continuing with any remove and replace procedures that require the power off, ensure that both power sources to the system have been completely disconnected.